thorlindberg/thesis/sections/4 introduction.md

 {"fig":"persona","url":"./figures/persona.png","caption":"A complete persona.","width":"50%"}

-As seen in figure {"ref":"persona"}, the persona represents a fictive person derived from real information on users.
+As seen in {"ref":"persona"}, the persona represents a fictive person derived from real information on users.
 It is crucial that the persona does not represent a real person, as the goal is not to design for a specific person, but for personas to represent multiple and potentially conflicting perspectives.

 The following [implementation section](#implementation) presents the company I collaborate with and their _implementation case_, which lays the foundation for this project.
 Through organisation and system hierarchies and structures, as well as personas, this section explores perspectives on working with serialised data, in relation to the proposal in this project.